-As we want to approach the group \(\Cl(X)\) via the ring \(\R(X)\), which is graded by \(\Cl(X)\), we first have to get a better understanding of the grading of \(\C[V]^{[G,G]}\) by \(\Ab(G)^\vee\).
-Unfortunately, there are a few subtle details to consider turning this into a quite technical discussion.
+To understand the group \(\Cl(X)\), we first have to get a better understanding of the grading of \(\C[V]^{[G,G]}\) by \(\Ab(G)^\vee\).
+Unfortunately, there are a few subtle details involved, turning this into quite a technical discussion.

 Again, let \(g_1,\dots, g_m\in G\) be representatives of the junior conjugacy classes corresponding to the exceptional divisors \(E_1,\dots, E_m\in \Div(X)\) of \(\phi\) and write \(v_1,\dots,v_m\) for the monomial valuations corresponding to the \(g_i\).